-jc (jean christophe) morrison is a scurrilous fellow. born in new orleans, lousiana, in the late 1950’s to overeducated and openly subversive southern gothics, he moved north to the big apple during the summer of love. despite his best efforts, he remains a hopeless new yorker. he has a lovely daughter, lulu salome, with his companion, the photographer lila lee.
+jc (jean christophe) morrison is a scurrilous fellow. born in new orleans, lousiana, in the late 1950’s to overeducated and openly subversive southern gothics, he moved north to the big apple during the summer of love. despite his best efforts, he remains a hopeless new yorker. he has a lovely daughter, lulu salome, with his companion, the photographer/academic, lila lee.

 he is generally known for his efforts in three disciplines: the design of analog electronics, as a musician, and as a trapeze artist. there are some questionable accomplishments beyond the scope of this website in other less socially acceptable devotions.

 morrison was senior design engineer at electro-harmonix from 1997 until 2008. he worked for richard sequerra assc. from 1994 until 1997. he worked with don garber to open “Fi” in 1992 at 30 Watts St. in NYC. his articles have been found in “sound practices” and (i’m sorry to say…) “glass audio”. he has taught as an adjunct professor at parson’s school of design on sound design, and was an instructor at the trapeze school of new york. also collaborated in group performances in coney island and other circus orbits.

-his musical efforts include “bad quartet” (with william parker, daniel carter, suzi ibarra, dave sewelson, and dee pop, as well as many others), “dux” (with sewelson, walter perkins, and dave hofstra), and “elvisbeatlesgod” (with masako kawai, gary poulson, maiko endo, kato hideki, john pisani, jim mckay and andy haas). he also has written music with jenni muldaur. and he created the electronic performance series “3rd millenium folk music” at “the rock” (melinda brown’s gallery space at 13th street and 9th ave. in manhattan), and at “the loft” in hoboken (the itchy crotch of new jersey). he has composed film scores for “the isabel fish”, “beetle queen conquers tokyo”, and for the film “kuichisan”, which was screened to acclaim at CPHDOX, in copenhagen…
+his musical efforts include “bad quartet” (with anders lindsjö, kristina kanders, daniel carter, susie ibarra, dave sewelson, and dee pop, as well as many others), “dux” (with sewelson, walter perkins, susie ibarra, mats gustafsson, will connell, william parker and dave hofstra), and “elvisbeatlesgod” (with masako kawai, gary poulson, maiko endo, kato hideki, john pisani, jim mckay and andy haas). he also has written music with jenni muldaur. and he created the electronic performance series “3rd millenium folk music” at “the rock” (melinda brown’s gallery space at 13th street and 9th ave. in manhattan), and at “the loft” in hoboken (the itchy crotch of new jersey). he has composed film scores for “the isabel fish”, “beetle queen conquers tokyo”, and for the film “kuichisan”, which was screened to acclaim at CPHDOX, in copenhagen…